 Their decades of experience in caring for and training river otters allows the Yates to safely introduce outsiders to the romp, and let them swim with the otters.
-Not only do visitors enjoy it, the otters seem to enjoy them as enrichment as well.
+Not only do visitors enjoy it, but the otters also seem to enjoy them as enrichment as well.

 Though swims are offered to the public, their mission is to, “provide solace in times of misfortune or trouble.”
 Make-a-Wish families will be the first to say that it has improved their loved one’s outlook and trauma and after swimming with these charismatic creatures, I’d have to agree.
 The meaningful and impactful interactions between humans and otter ambassadors are much like those offered with dolphin interaction programs for children with terminal illnesses and those who suffer from emotional trauma like, PTSD.

 But when Wendy went through her GoPro footage weeks later, she found the diamond in the rough.
-She posted the 32 second clip on her personal page with no tags, and called it, “Otter Happiness.”
+She posted the 32-second clip on her personal page with no tags, and called it, “Otter Happiness.”
 The next day, the video had over 30,000 views!
 By the end of the week, it was everywhere.
-After being shared by Buzzfeed, Huffpost, Mashable, Reddit, (and many more, thanks everyone for sharing!) at the time of this post it stands at just under a million views on YouTube and just under 3 million views on Facebook.
+After being shared by Buzzfeed, Huffpost, Mashable, Reddit, (and many more, thanks to everyone for sharing!) at the time of this post it stands at just under a million views on YouTube and just under 3 million views on Facebook.

 After seeing the overwhelming love for otters, I decided it was time to start a life-long dream of connecting people to wildlife through unique and meaningful experiences.
 Arne Adventures was created.
 My team partnered with Nurtured by Nature to offer a VIP tour and swim with their otter ambassadors which we called, “Otterly Amazing Contest.”

-After thousands of likes, tags and shares, I am happy to announce that Natasha Hart was randomly selected as the winner.
-You can watch video of her receiving the news here, her reaction is priceless!
+After thousands of likes, tags, and shares, I am happy to announce that Natasha Hart was randomly selected as the winner.
+You can watch a video of her receiving the news here, her reaction is priceless!
 Like all of you, Natasha is a huge otter-lover gushing about how she can’t wait to learn more about otter and water conservation.
-My hope is that Natasha will share her experience and new knowledge with her networks, creating more wildlife warriors to make this world a better place for plants, animals and humans.
+My hope is that Natasha will share her experience and new knowledge with her networks, creating more wildlife warriors to make this world a better place for plants, animals, and humans.
 Make sure to keep your eyes out for the next Arne Adventure! 🙂

 Thank you all for entering and being advocates for the natural world!